willowtreeapps/swift-style-guide/README.markdown

 public static func decode(json: AnyObject) throws -> Person {}
 ```

 Care should be taken to make the comments meaningful and add additional information or clarity than what can be inferred by the function declaration.
-Additional documentation on the markdown style can be found [https://developer.apple.com/library/content/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html#//apple_ref/doc/uid/TP40016497-CH2-SW1](here)
+Additional documentation on the Markdown style can be found [here](https://developer.apple.com/library/content/documentation/Xcode/Reference/xcode_markup_formatting_ref/index.html#//apple_ref/doc/uid/TP40016497-CH2-SW1).

 ## Classes and Structures